Matrona of Chios

-Saint Matrona of Chios (also called "Saint Matrona Chiopolitis") was born during the 15th century in the village of Volissos on the island of Chios, Greece.
+Saint Matrona of Chios (Greek: Οσία Ματρώνα η Χιοπολίτις), was born during the 15th century in the village of Volissos on the island of Chios, Greece.
 This is the same village in which St. Markella was martyred in 1462.
 The Church celebrates her memory on October 20, and the finding of her head on July 15.

 Life

 Saint Matrona was born in the village of Volissos on Chios sometime in the fourteenth century.
 Her parents, Leon and Anna, were highly respected and well-to-do Christians.
 Mary was the youngest of seven children.
 From her youth, she showed an interest in monasticism.
 When the time came for her parents to arrange her marriage, she refused because she wanted to remain a virgin.
 To avoid this marriage, she left Volissos and went to an area overlooking the village, called Katavasis, where there was a women's monastery.
 Her parents searched everywhere to find her.
 After locating her, they convinced her to return home.
 Mary complied with her parents' wishes, except for one—she refused to wed.
 Her parents, seeing that she still desired to lead a monastic life, gave her their consent to pursue her ambition.